Highland Park High School (University Park, Texas): Lacrosse

 As of the close of the 2017 season, the Highland Park boys' lacrosse team has won seven Division I and four Division II Texas High School Lacrosse League (THSLL) state championships.
 This includes two years (2012 and 2015) when the DI and DII teams won their titles simultaneously.
 DII titles are notable because many Texas high schools do not compete at the DI level, making DII titles the highest achievement for many schools.
 The team has included 23 US Lacrosse All-Americans since 2004.

-The DI team was coached by Derek Thomson through the 2017 season.
-Thomson led the team to all 7 DI titles and won the THSLL Coach of the Year award twice.
-Upon his retirement, he received the Earl Bill Award from the THSLL commissioner.
 As of 2018, HPHS has fostered the development of 28 players who went on to play Division I NCAA lacrosse.

-Of the seven DI state titles, three were victories over St. Mark's School of Texas (2009, 2010, and 2012) and two were over the Episcopal School of Dallas (ESD) (2005 and 2008).
+Three of the seven DI state titles were victories over St. Mark's School of Texas (2009, 2010, and 2012), and two were over the Episcopal School of Dallas (ESD) (2005 and 2008).
 St. Mark's and ESD are both in Dallas near Highland Park.
 Other rivals include Jesuit College Preparatory School of Dallas (another Dallas-based team), which beat HPHS in the 2016 and 2017 DI title games.

+In 2022, Mike Pressler was named head lacrosse coach upon his retirement from the Bryant Bulldogs.
+He had also previously coached the Duke men's lacrosse team.

 Unique among Highland Park High School's sports, the lacrosse team is not school-run because lacrosse is not a UIL-sanctioned sport.
 It runs as a private organization.